fairyeszhuo/GEO4962-2021/_episodes/01-introduction.md

 ## CESM2/WACCM6

-The Whole Atmosphere Community Climate Model version 6 (WACCM6) is a major update of the whole atmosphere modeling capability in the Community Earth System Model (CESM), featuring enhanced physical, chemical and aerosol parameterizations.
+The Whole Atmosphere Community Climate Model version 6 (WACCM6) is a major update of the whole atmosphere modeling capability in the Community Earth System Model 2 (CESM2), featuring enhanced physical, chemical and aerosol parameterizations.
 There are improvements in high-latitude climate variability at the surface and sea ice extent in WACCM6 over the lower top version of the model (CAM6) that comes from the extended vertical domain and expanded aerosol chemistry in WACCM6, highlighting the importance of the stratosphere and tropospheric chemistry for high-latitude climate variability.

 *   [WACCM6 Introduction paper]{https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2019JD030943}

 # NorESM

 The [Norwegian Earth System Model](https://www.noresm.org/) (NorESM) has been developed since 2007 and has been an important tool for Norwegian climate researchers in the study of the past, present and future climate.
+The NorESM2 version is part of CMIP6 partispating with two different resolutions called NorESM2 with medium (~1 deg) and low (~2 deg) resolution in the atmosphere respectively (called NorESM-MM/NorESM-LM in the ESGF data folder).

 The further development of NorESM will be supported by the [Infrastructure for Norwegian Earth System Modeling](https://www.ines.noresm.org/)(INES)  project.